When Less Is More: Systematic Analysis of Cascade-Based Community Detection: Algorithms

 \subsection{Baselines}

 \textsc{MultiTree} uses the algorithm from~\cite{rodriguez2012submodular} to find an inferred graph $\hat G$, which is then clustered by the Louvain algorithm~\citep{blondel2008fast}.

-\textsc{Oracle} algorithm can be considered as superior for all possible network inference algorithms: we construct a graph $\hat G$ consisting of all edges participated in cascades (assuming these edges are known, hence, the name \textsc{Oracle}).
+We also propose \textsc{Oracle} as a superior benchmark for all possible network inference algorithms.
+Specifically, we construct a graph $\hat G$ consisting of all edges that participated in cascades (assuming these edges are known, hence, the name \textsc{Oracle}).
 We cluster the obtained graph $\hat G$ by the Louvain algorithm.
+Let us stress that we do not consider \textsc{Oracle} as our competitor as it uses information that is not available to other algorithms.

 Finally, we used algorithms proposed for solving the same problem as in our work: \textsc{C-IC} and \textsc{C-Rate}~\citep{barbieri2017efficient}, as well as \textsc{R-CoDi} and \textsc{D-CoDi}~\citep{ramezani2018community}.
 We use the publicly available implementations provided by the authors.